averemee-si/oralog/doc/ORALOG4ORAADR.md

 `a2.watched.files.topics` - comma separated list of Apache Kafka topics, data from ADR file will be sent to corresponding topic.
-`a2.data.format` - format to send data: RAW or JSON when data converted to JSON `a2.file.query.interval` - interval in milliseconds between check for new messages in ADR files
+`a2.data.format` - format to send data: RAW or JSON when data converted to JSON `a2.file.query.interval` - interval in milliseconds between check for new messages in ADR files `a2.tail.from.end` - when set to true (default) to tail from the end of the file, false to tail from the beginning of the file

 To run ADR file processing in Kafka Connect mode please review and edit if needed supplied `$A2_LOG_HOME/bin/oraadr-source-connector.sh`.
 For running this script `$KAFKA_HOME` environment variable must be set and points to valid home of Apache Kafka installation